-Requirement R.2.1.1 - VR experiences are about presence, "being there".
+Requirement R.2.1.1 - The content creator shall take into account that VR experiences are about presence, "being there".

 - Give user insights in situation/context of the story, and avoid imposing "subjective" choices of the director.
 Consider creating a "suspension of disbelief" context for the viewer, or go for seemingly free interactivity with subtle guidance.

 "For understanding certain situations, convince the user that you are not imposing your viewpoint can be beneficial."